-Today many localities are moving toward "walk-able" communities, where home, work and play are all within a short distance.
-And, MUMI developments bring other positive impacts to communities, including increased safety, deconcentration of poverty, proximity to transportation and long-term sustainability.
+Today, many localities are moving toward "walk-able" communities, where home, work and play are all within a short distance.
+MUMI developments also bring other positive impacts to communities, including increased safety, deconcentration of poverty, proximity to transportation and long-term sustainability.
 In the coming years, the growth of mixeduse developments-and the diverse rental and homeownership opportunities that they create-is expected to soar.
 VHDA's innovative Community Transformation Initiative provides local governments and developers with creative MUMI financing that helps build the long-term viability of communities, particularly those undergoing revitalization.
-And the program has been very well received by local governments-since its inception, this initiative has successfully financed 1,212 units, of which 273 are affordable apartments in 20 developments across Virginia.
+The program has been very well received by local governments-since it began, it has successfully financed 1,620 units, of which 477 are affordable apartments in 36 developments across Virginia.